-I had an off day for much of the day and couldn't get comfortable mentally.
-I somehow triggered my anxiety, which I've really improved on in the last few years.
-Today, I just couldn't shake it.
-I got myself worked up from the moment I woke up and didn't shake it till the very end of the day.
-The two main factors was that the guidebook hyped up the summit of a peak (Peak Carlit) I was going over today to make it seem really stressful and gave alternate options for people intimidated or having foul weather.
+I had an off day for much of the day and couldn’t get comfortable mentally.
+I somehow triggered my anxiety, which I’ve really improved on in the last few years.
+Today, I just couldn’t shake it.
+I got myself worked up from the moment I woke up and didn’t shake it till the very end of the day.
+The two main factors were that the guidebook hyped up the summit of a peak (Peak Carlit) I was going over today to make it seem really stressful and gave alternate options for people intimidated or having foul weather.
 Second, the wind was strong all day and I had to put my buff on over my ears just to minimize what felt like a jet blowing into my ears.
-It was not a calming feeling and added to my worries of the peak I wouldn't even get to until after lunch.
+It was not a calming feeling and added to my worries of the peak I wouldn’t even get to until after lunch.
 I had all day to get anxious about it.
-I just couldn't calm my thoughts and felt overwhelmed and then felt anxious about being anxious and got stuck in a cycle where I felt like I was falling all day.
+I just couldn’t calm my thoughts and felt overwhelmed and then felt anxious about being anxious and got stuck in a cycle where I felt like I was falling all day.
 I hate that feeling.

 It wasn’t just the climb and the wind.
 I’m nearing the end of the trail and need to make some decisions.
 All day I played our scenarios of timing and what I could do with my remaining two months.
 The main question was if I had time to hit Barcelona since I’ll be near enough to get there by train at the end of this.
 I feel like I might have time, but then it stressed me to think about how just those few days could be needed in the other two hikes I want to fit in.
 My visa limits me to three months or I would have stayed longer.
 There were some other logistical things I was turning over and over that I’ve pushed out of my mind until now when I need to face them.
 In the end, I’ve decided not to do Barcelona and I feel more relaxed with that decision.
 Now I just hope I don’t finish too early to get my pot mailed to me since it will be some days before Why Not hits a post office.